| | |

 • Hold the spray nozzle at different angles to help fully paint the hardware.

-• Most likely at least 3 coats of spray paint will be needed.
+• Most likely, at least three coats of spray paint will be needed.

-• Don’t try to spray paint on a really humid or windy day.
+• Don’t try to spray paint on a humid or windy day.

 • Use large sweeping motions when spraying.
-It is best if you start spraying right before the item and stop past your item.
-This will stop large droplets from landing on your hardware.
+It is best to start spraying right before the item and stop past it.
+This will prevent large droplets from landing on your hardware.

 close up of 2 cabinet handles sprayed paint with Satin black paint.